Fiona Middleton: Reception

 For her portrayal of Fiona, Griffin won the Most Popular Newcomer accolade at the 1st National Television Awards in 1995.
 She was nominated for "Best Actress" at the 1997 and the 1998 Inside Soap Awards.

 Of Fiona's early impact on the show, the Daily Mirror's Helen Weathers stated, "The audience reaction to the Street's new wild-haired saucepot was so positive that Granada bosses decided Fiona Middleton had to stay."
 An All About Soap writer called Fiona "one of the show's best-loved characters", and said Griffin played her "with a confidence, fire and attitude that made her a hit with the public."
 Inside Soap's Steven Murphy branded Fiona as "feisty" and a "crooning crimper".
 Another writer for the magazine observed that Fiona "knows how to treat her men to keep them keen, and there's no doubt local whiz kid Steve McDonald was happy to play kiss chase for as long as it took to reel in feisty Fee!"
 Helen Childs branded her a "sexy snipper".
 Fellow writer Jon Peake opined that "canny crimper" Fiona "really should know better" than to ever get involved with Steve again.
-Not impressed by Steve's treatment of Fiona, Arnold joked that "it's a wonder the street's top hairdresser didn't take her scissors to him."
+Not impressed by Steve's (Simon Gregson) treatment of Fiona, Arnold joked that "it's a wonder the street's top hairdresser didn't take her scissors to him."